 We’re looking forward to hear what you think of the new AWR.
 These two recent features should provide you not only with more insight into your SEO projects, but also help you reach your goals more efficiently.

 On a final note, it’s important to remind all existing AWR Cloud users that nothing will change.
-This means that you can use the current AWR Cloud for as long as you want and we’ll make sure you will get the same great service you received from us so far.
+This means that you can use the current AWR Cloud for as long as you want and we’ll make sure you will get the same, great rank tracker as before.

 And since both versions share the same backend infrastructure, you can switch back and forth between AWR Cloud and the new AWR at any time.
 As for any future users, we’re confident that you’ll find the new AWR a pleasure to work with.

-Last but not least, I would like to thank everyone that helped us with suggestions while the new AWR was in Beta.
+Last but not least, I would like to thank everyone that helped us with suggestions.
 The app will continue to grow thanks to the precious feedback we get from you.

 Special thanks go to the awesome AWR team (from developers and testing to the support and marketing teams) who made all these amazing things possible. #kudos